sagemath/sage-numerical-backends-cplex/README.md

 To make these settings permanent, add the above 2 + 1 commands to your `~/.sage/init.sage` file.
 Note that this setting will not affect doctesting (`sage -t`) because this file is ignored in doctesting mode.

-## Running doctests

-To run the (limited) testsuite of this package, use:

-    $ sage setup.py test

-To run the Sage testsuite with the default MIP solver set to the backend provided by this package, use:

-    $ sage setup.py check_sage_testsuite

-## Overriding the default solver by patching the Sage installation
+### Overriding the default solver in older versions of SageMath by patching the Sage installation

 Another method is to patch the module in permanently to the sage installation (at your own risk).
 This method will affect doctesting.